Drama In The House As Speaker Jenkins Threatens To Resign

 The motion was then carried unanimously “on the voices”.
 Crisis averted.

-Consider what would have happened if Jenkins had resigned:
+What would have happened if Jenkins had resigned?

 Section 35 of the Constitution requires the House to elect a Speaker before it can proceed to any other business.
 It is the government that therefore must ensure a Speaker is chosen.